 which includes the Senior Director of Regulatory Affairs and Registrar, the

 Associate Registrar and the Director of Professional Standards.
 Contact Lori for information on public accounting licensing, firm registration/renewals, firm name changes and

 Outside of work, Lori enjoys relaxing outdoors, going to the beach, and spending time with her family and pets.

-Amy has worked in both public practice and industry, and most recently as a COO for a growing accounting firm in Halifax.
-She enjoys spending time being active with family and friends, visiting new places and giving back to the community.
+Amy has worked in both public practice and industry, holding roles in financial services and administration.
+She enjoys being active with family and friends, travelling to new places and supporting community programs.

 As a Member Services Coordinator, Juanita is responsible for organizing professional development programs and special events, dealing with inquiries and other administrative duties related to CPA Nova Scotia members, instructors, and courses.
 Juanita joins the CPA Nova Scotia family with her professional background in Corporate Communications and Public Relations.

 Outside of work, Juanita enjoys spending time with friends/family, quiet time reading or watching old movies /food network.

 Rodney manages the day to day operations of CPA Nova Scotia, responsible for establishing and maintaining the organization's financial structure, including budgeting, billings, financial reporting and payroll.
 He also oversees CPA Nova Scotia's technological infrastructure, facilities, and human resource functions.

 Prior to joining CPA Nova Scotia, he held a series of roles with CMA Nova Scotia, most recently as CEO.
 A husband and a father of two very active boys, Rodney can be found in various hockey rinks throughout the year or on the lakes fishing with his sons.